 Every country in the world is dealing with COVID-19 in one way or another.
 However, there are a few things that make Iceland a safer place to visit than other countries.

 With just under 370,000 people, Iceland is one of the smaller countries in the world.
 Having a smaller population makes the virus easier to track and allows travelers to travel without interacting with many people.

 Almost 70% of the population lives in the capital area.
 This leaves much of the country to be explored without many people.
 The population density is low at a little over three people per square kilometer.

 Typical exploration activities in Iceland

 Iceland is known for its vast open spaces and unique landscapes.
 The majority of Iceland’s activities are centered around nature.
-Whether chasing the northern lights or exploring the 10th waterfall of the day, travelers will likely spend most of their vacation outside in nature.
+Whether chasing the northern lights or exploring the beautiful waterfalls in the countryside, travelers will likely spend most of their vacation outside in nature.
 This gives them a unique opportunity to protect themselves by keeping a safe distance from other people.